Skip to article frontmatterSkip to article content

 return(y)

-# Choose some area in the 2D plane
+# Choose a grid of points in the 2D plane.

 test_batchsize = np.shape(X0)[0]*np.shape(X0)[1]